golemfactory/ray-on-golem/preview_tasks/pre-alpha-preview-task.md

 Thank you for your interest in the Preview Program.
 Its purpose is to test the new Ray on Golem solution with its documentation at https://golem-docs-git-mateusz-ray-on-golem-pre-alpha-golem.vercel.app/docs/creators/ray.

-The pre-alpha release is a sneak-peak, with only happy path working on our test network.
+The pre-alpha release is a sneak-peak, with happy path working on our test network.
 We publish the release and run the preview program to get it out of the building - to start verifying the potential to decide on further investment in Ray on Golem.

 This article contains a set of tasks that you can complete to broaden your knowledge and help improve the Golem Network.